appfast-io/docs/docs/BLOCKS/video-player.md

 title: Video Player
 ---

-Video player block allows you to display a video in the screen.
+Video player block allows you to play back a video on the screen.

 ## Common Properties